Allentown, New Jersey

-Allentown is a borough, located in western Monmouth County, in the U.S. state of New Jersey, bordering nearby Mercer County.
+Allentown is a borough located in western Monmouth County, in the U.S. state of New Jersey, bordering adjacent Mercer County.
 As of the 2020 United States census, the borough's population was 1,734, a decrease of 94 (−5.1%) from the 2010 census count of 1,828, which in turn reflected a decline of 54 (−2.9%) from the 1,882 counted in the 2000 census.
 The borough is nestled within central New Jersey, and is roughly equidistant between New York City and Philadelphia.

 History

 Allentown was incorporated as a borough by an act of the New Jersey Legislature on January 29, 1889, from portions of Upper Freehold Township, based on the results of a referendum held that day.
 The borough was named for settler Robert Burnet's son-in-law, Nathan Allen or for William Allen, who served as Chief Justice of the Province of Pennsylvania.

 Geography

 According to the U.S. Census Bureau, the borough had a total area of 0.62 square miles (1.61 km2), including 0.60 square miles (1.54 km2) of land and 0.03 square miles (0.06 km2) of water (4.03%).

 Allentown borders the municipalities of Upper Freehold Township in Monmouth County and Robbinsville Township in Mercer County.